clementGOURIOU/benchmark_motorbike/README.md

 The two different options are selected by choosing one of the two configurations files:

-1.  `system/fvSolution.fixedITER`, in that cases it has been fixed a constat number of iteration for the pressure solver equal to 250, and for the velocity solver equal to 5.
+1.  `system/fvSolution.fixedITER`, with a constat number of iteration for the pressure solver equal to 250, and for the velocity solver equal to 5.
-2.  `system/fvSolution.fixedNORM`, in that case it has been fixed an exit norm value of 10^{-4} for the pressure solver.
+2.  `system/fvSolution.fixedNORM`, with a fixed exit norm value of 10^{-4} for the pressure solver.

-Figures shows the rresidual for pressure and veloccity for the two different options.
+Figures shows the residual for pressure and veloccity for the two different options.

 * **HPC motorbike**